 Unique Features of the Ed.D.
 Program

-1. Emphasis on the border region’s characteristics and needs: El Paso is one of the largest cities along the U.S.-Mexico border, which makes it a unique place to work, live, and conduct research.
-Educational issues studied in this environment will offer considerable insight into policy formation in urban, multicultural and international regions, as well as applications for educational reform across the United States.
+El Paso is one of the largest cities along the U.S.-Mexico border, which makes it a unique place to work, live, and conduct research.
+Educational issues studied in this environment offer considerable insight into policy formation in urban, multicultural and international regions, as well as applications for educational reform across the United States.

-2. Research in a culturally and linguistically diverse area: UTEP and El Paso’s K-12 schools serve a bilingual population; mostly English and Spanish.
-Because of this, students enrolled in the doctoral program may get involved in research conducted in Spanish and English.
+UTEP and El Paso’s K-12 schools serve a predominate bilingual population—mostly English and Spanish.
+Because of this, students enrolled in the doctoral program may get involved in research conducted in both Spanish and English.

 Entering students join a cohort of students who were admitted to the program at the same time and generally move through the program together.
 The cohort provides a sense of community and mutual support throughout students' doctoral journey, from orientation through the dissertation.